"Celebrating 10 Years of Senior Care in Tampa Bay"

 Are most of your solutions successful?

 Aging Wisely’s care managers are particularly skilled at making recommendations that take into account the complexities of the situation and the individual.
 This, combined with their expertise in working with elderly clients, means they can succeed where other solutions have failed.
 We see aging as a journey and understand the need to be flexible as health and care needs change.
-This process requires some time to build a relationship and the care manager will work with you to strategize on the most effective solutions.
+Your Aging Wisely care manager can offer valuable advice on how to approach the situation and options that work for your family’s needs.
+By properly assessing the situation and taking time to build a relationship with your loved one and family, your care manager can best assist you.

 What exactly is an assessment?

-An Assessment is a thorough (approximately 10 hours) evaluation of an individual’s/couple’s situation.
+Our Comprehensive Assessment is a thorough evaluation of an individual’s/couple’s situation.
 It provides the “big picture” so to speak.
 The assessment provides the foundation for the roadmap of where the individual/couple want to be.
-The assessment includes, but is not limited, to:
+An assessment includes, but is not limited, to:

 2. A thorough medical, financial, and social history is completed.
 This information is received by consults with the individual/couple themselves, family members, physicians, support services, and other professionals as indicated.